What Is a 501(c)(3) Tax-Exempt Organization?

 What Is a 501(c)(3) Nonprofit?

 Covered by Section 501(c) of the United States Internal Revenue Code, nonprofits, in general, are called 501(c) organizations.
-Under that code, more than 30 types of nonprofits receive some exemption from federal income taxes.
+Under that code, many types of organizations receive some exemption from federal income taxes.

-The most common type of nonprofit organization, the 501(c)(3) covers a lot of ground.
-The 501c3 nonprofit is the one we are most likely to think of when we imagine a “nonprofit.”
+The most common type of nonprofit organization, the 501(c)(3), is the one we are most likely to think of when we imagine a “nonprofit.”
 They are the charities to which we turn for help and that we support with our tax-deductible donations.
-We often call them “charitable organizations.”
+This type of nonprofit is called a charitable nonprofit, a public nonprofit, or simply a charity.

 - preventing cruelty to children or animals.